ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `show_title`: The title of the show that contains the episode
 - `show_genre`: The genre of the show that contains the episode
 - `show_studio`: The studio of the show that contains the episode
+- `show_network`: Plex's "network" metadata for the show that contains the episode
+- `show_content_rating`: The content rating of the show that contains the episode
 - `show_tag`: The tag of the show that contains the episode
 - `video_codec`: The video codec
 - `video_bit_depth`: The number of bits in the episode's pixel format